Libensemble/libensemble/docs/dev_guide/release_management/release_platforms/rel_spack.rst

 This assumes you have already:

- - made a PyPI package for new version of libEnsemble and
+ - made a PyPI package for the new libEnsemble version and
  - made a GitHub fork of Spack and cloned it to your local system.

 Details on how to create forks can be found at https://help.github.com/articles/fork-a-repo.